NASA-AMMOS/aerie-ui/CONTRIBUTING.md

    ```
 1. Create your patch, **including appropriate test cases**.
 1. Follow our [Coding Rules](#rules).
-1. Run the full aerie-ui test suite and ensure that all tests pass.
+1. Run the full aerie-ui test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
    ```shell
    yarn test
    ```